Meet the Founder

 Townsend earned his first dollar in marketing as a student at the University of Richmond (1992).
 He designed music packaging for local groups.
 During a rare snowstorm, when he was prepared to present to his sculpture class, he instead walked the class to a nearby field where his band performed.
 The band again joined him in a Japanese art and culture class to perform a reworking of a beloved renga poem.
 Townsend regularly contributed to The Messenger, a Richmond literary magazine.
 One of his short stories (Torn) was runner-up for the Margaret Owen Finch Award for Creative Writing.

 Townsend’s agency career began at Landslide Creative Services (1994).
 A former classmate saw his potential and offered an internship-to-hire arrangement.
 He then contributed at a division of The Martin Agency (Richmond VA), Zinc Agency (Washington DC), SQN Branding, Billy Casper Golf (Tysons Corner VA), SplashKit, ESTMKTG, and now leads Glimpse Digital (Fairfax VA).

 Townsend has always been driven by doing things better.
-His modifications to a line of beanbag chairs for Gold Medal Products (Richmond VA) in the late 90s directly lead to today’s loungers for gamers.
+His modifications to a line of beanbag chairs for Gold Medal Products (Richmond VA) in the late 90s directly led to today’s loungers for gamers.
 He transformed a bulky annual report for Pact International (Washington DC) into a menu you could unfold and read in minutes.
 To challenge architects, he once portrayed Washington DC as a plain ice cube tray (turned upside down) on the cover of the American Institute of Architects’ monthly magazine.
 He was an early adopter (and later opponent) of Flash technology on websites and WordPress.
 He beta-tested plugins for the latter that are now industry-leading (e.g., WooCommerce, Divi).
 He pushed the merits of “writing small” and released ebooks through a digital imprint while the publishing industry wondered what was next.
 He created a simple self-improvement metric in billiards called “differential” that rewards players for matching and surpassing their average score.
 It solved a common problem in recreational leagues called “sandbagging” whereby players perform below their ability to gain an advantage at a later date (ie. local playoffs, regionals, and nationals).